zincsearch/zincsearch/README.md

 4. Compatibility with Elasticsearch APIs for ingestion of data (single record and bulk API)
 5. Out of the box authentication
 6. Schema less - No need to define schema upfront and different documents in the same index can have different fields.
-7. Index storage in s3 (experimental)
+7. Index storage in s3 and minio (experimental)
 8. aggregation support

 # Roadmap items: